rbreesems/flamingo/README.md

 ## RS485 Serial link modification

 The `slink` branch in the firmware repo contains all of the modifications in the `may2025` branch.
 This branch is meant for a RAK19007 Wisblock base board + RAK4631 module + RAK5802 RS485 module (installed in the IO slot of the Wisblock base board).
 This firmware modification sends/receives packets out the RS485 port in addition to the LORA link.
 This is intended to be used to hard link a pair of radios in a cave where wireless between the two radios is impractical.
 The
 RAK5802 RS485 module uses the RXD1, TXD1 ports, so do not use this software with a board that has something connected to these ports, like the WisMesh Pocket radio that has a built-in GPS connected to this port.

-The software has the baud rate set to 19200, which in our testing can drive 1300 ft of wire (FYI, 57600 can drive 700 ft, 115.2 can drive 100 ft).
-We have not tested baud rates lower than 19200.
-Packets sent over TX LORA are also sent over RS485 TX.
+Baud rate vs range testing yielded:

+  - 115200 can drive 100 ft
+  - 57600 can drive 700 ft
+  - 19200 can drive 1400 ft
+  - 9600 can drive 2000 ft

 Any packet receieved over RS485 RX is echoed over LORA TX; a packet received over RS485 RX is never echoed back over RS485 TX.

 Our procedure for testing if the hard link works between a pair of radios is as follows.
 This test assumes that the only two radios in range are the two hard linked radios that are being tested.